hugh-maaskant/BlazorBffOnboarding/README.md

 ## Limitations

-- Like the original Duende sample, no additional additional security checks like Content Security Policies (CSPs) or rate-limiting requests are implemented beyond the authentication of the login flows.
+- Beyond the authentication of the login flows, only limited additional security measures are implemented (see below).
 - All OIDC flow logic is deliberately inlined in the Host program file for ease of viewing.
   In a production setting this would likely be factored out to separate classes.
-- Server-Side Validation Only on Onboarding Form.
+- Server-Side Validation Only on the Onboarding Form.
 The `OnboardingForm.razor` page uses a standard HTML form POST.
   While this is simple and robust for the authentication flow, it does not perform client-side validation with retry logic.
   The `OnboardingInputModel` has validation attributes (`[Required]`, `[MinLength]`, etc.), which are enforced on the server.
-  If validation fails, the user is logged out and redirected to the homepage with an error message.
+  If validation fails, the user is logged out from both the IDP and the local session, and then redirected to the homepage with an error message.

-  Note: the Duende Demo Server does not redirect back to the App's logout URL and stays on its logout page.
+  _Note_: the Duende Demo Server does not redirect back to the App's logout URL and stays on its logout page.

 - This has only been tested with .NET 9.0 and version 3.0 of Duende's BFF.
 - To test with the Azure AD B2C provider, you will need to configure your own Client on Azure and fill in its